-For each PostgreSQL instance, the operator provides an exporter of metrics for Prometheus via HTTP, on port 9187, named metrics.
+For each PostgreSQL instance, the operator provides an exporter of metrics for Prometheus via HTTP or HTTPS, on port 9187, named metrics.
 The operator comes with a predefined set of metrics, as well as a highly configurable and customizable system to define additional queries via one or more ConfigMap or Secret resources (see the "User defined metrics" section below for details).

-Starting from version 1.11, EDB Postgres for Kubernetes already installs by default a set of predefined metrics in a ConfigMap called default-monitoring.
+EDB Postgres for Kubernetes, by default, installs a set of predefined metrics in a ConfigMap named default-monitoring.